Current Size: 100%

 |The Night Owl Book Club - 3rd and 4th graders

-Meets the second Monday of each month.
-7:00 p.m.
+Meets the second Thursday of each month at 7:00 p.m.

 Each month a new title is selected and made available at the Main Library Children's Room.
 Children read the book and then discuss it together.
 (This program does not meet June through September.)